 A physician will test the body’s muscle tone by passively flexing and extending the arms and legs.
 Normal muscle tone will respond with a slight resistance to passive motion.
 Other movements test for proximal (trunk/torso) and distal (distant) weakness.
 Muscle symmetry is also taken into account.

 If necessary a spine specialist might order neurological studies like a Nerve Conduction Study (NCS) or Electromyogram (EMG), to measure nerve performance.

 MRI and/or CT scans of the spine can be ordered to help the spine specialist/chiropractor make a correct diagnosis, as well as help in creating a plan of treatment.

 A neurological exam, along with a mechanical examination consisting of movement of the arms, legs, and torso, can significantly help doctors in making the correct diagnosis.
 Examination results are then correlated with the patient�s history, illness, and diagnostic studies.
 Once the diagnosis is made an appropriate treatment plan is discussed.
 This will begin with non-surgical strategies but if those fail, then surgical intervention could be considered.

-The information herein on "Sensory Nerves and Deep Tendon Reflexes" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sensory Nerves and Deep Tendon Reflexes" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.